This post probably contains Affiliate Links and we may earn money or products from the companies mentioned. Read our full Disclosure Policies

 The sweet sound of Paternity Leave brings comfort to many expecting and new mothers (well, that is if your spouse is one of the lucky new dads that actually gets paternity leave).

 It’s a time when you have a second pair of hands to help you care for the newborn baby at home.
 This is nothing short of a blessing.

-Having your spouse around can mean that you can do something while he sees to the baby.
+Having your spouse or family around means that you can do something while they see to the baby.
 Making the whole new parenting experiencing much much easier.

 Unfortunately, paternity leave doesn’t last forever.
 It two weeks at best to be precise.

 So after two weeks (or even from day one), you have to cope with being a parent to a newborn baby all on your own.

 It sounds scary, I would know!
 But you can do it.
 With a few tips, you can cope with a new baby mama!

 FIRSTLY, REMEMBER THAT ITS NOT AS SCARY AS IT SEEMS – YOUR BABY DOESN’T BITE (WELL NOT YET ANYWAY) :)!